mrkkrj/TrianglePP/README.md

 The original *Triangle* library documentation can be found at: http://www.cs.cmu.edu/~quake/triangle.html.
 The library was a **winner** of the 2003 James Hardy Wilkinson Prize in Numerical Software (sic!).

 ## TODOs:
- - Test on 64-bit Linux
+ - Test it on 64-bit Linux
- - Add generation and visualization (in red) of Voronoi diagrams.
  - Port the Qt demo app to Emscripten
  - Move tests to Catch
  - add file export/import to the Qt demo app